Ouraniasapphire/SapphireDesigns/README.md

 $ npm i
 ```

 ## Environment Variables

-To run this project, add the following environment variables to your .env file
+To run this project, do the followig:

+- Add the following environment variables to your .env file

 ```env